 In order to use a room in the Faculty of Law, a request MUST be submitted through the Online Request Form.
 Use this form for Law Faculty events: course reviews, course make-ups, conferences, seminars, workshops, student groups, etc.

 Before submitting a request to book an event, please read the McGill University Guidelines for Booking Occasional Events.

 Room requests for non-law activities must be made via the McGill Events Coordinator.

 Please allow a MINIMUM of 3 WORKING DAYS for processing and kindly book as early as possible to ensure that you can secure a room.
 There may be a greater delay in response time during peak booking periods (September, December, January and May).

-Please read the basic guidelines to help you plan your event, book a room and think about advertising the event.
+Read the Events Bookings at McGill's Booking Guidelines to help you plan your event, book a room and think about advertising the event.